factiii/stack/QUICK_START.md

 # Quick Start Guide - Infrastructure Package

 **TL;DR:** Each repo stores its own `infrastructure.yml` config.
-Use `npx infra` commands to validate, deploy, update, and remove configurations.
+Use `npx core` commands to validate, deploy, update, and remove configurations.
 The package ensures configs are valid and handles deployment without an external infrastructure layer.

 ## Architecture Overview